stephenhaltiner/EC-410-notes/README.md

 ### 4 main Git commands

-1. Stage (or "add")
-  + Tell Git that you want to add changes to the repo history (file edits, additions, deletions, etc.)
+1. **Stage (or "add"):** Tell Git that you want to add changes to the repo history (file edits, additions, deletions, etc.)

-2. Commit
-  + Tell Git that, yes, you are sure these changes should be part of the repo history.
+2. **Commit:** Tell Git that, yes, you are sure these changes should be part of the repo history.

-3. Pull
-  + Get any new changes made on the GitHub repo (i.e. the upstream remote), either by your collaborators or you on another machine.
+3. **Pull:** Get any new changes made on the GitHub repo (i.e. the upstream remote), either by your collaborators or you on another machine.

-4. Push
-  + Push any (commited) local changes to the GitHub repo
+4. **Push:** Push any (commited) local changes to the GitHub repo

 ### Git shell commmands